roccobalocco/AvodingTrafficFines/Notes/Relation.md

 ![image-20240722161101118](./assets/image-20240722161101118.png)

-With a look at the chart we discover that `Send for Credit Collection` is a period event (or it is registered periodically) and his interval of time is increasedwith the number of RTF.I; `Send Appeal to Prefecture` is also periodic, so the bottleneck is somehow justified.

-We can also see how the transition between `Create Fine` and `Send Fine` is not so important in terms of time if we have the fully paint in front of use.
+This chart reveals periodic activities, such as `Send for Credit Collection` and `Send Appeal to Prefecture'`

+The bottlenecks identified, such as delays between `Create Fine` and `Send Fine`, are less critical than those involving credit collection.

 #### Horizon Chart:

-To confirm the periodicity of some activities I watched this chart with month as time unit (the same of the previous charts):

 ![image-20240722162232438](./assets/image-20240722162232438.png)

+Confirms the periodicity of certain activities but indicates peaks rather than a consistent periodic pattern for others.

 It confirms the periodicity of `Send for Credit Collection` but not the periodicity of `Send Appeal to Prefecture`, that just have a peak in $2012$.